kyma-project/test-infra/docs/prow/README.md

 - [Release process](./release-process.md) that guides you through the steps required to prepare and execute a Kyma release.
 - [Offboarding steps](offboarding-checklist.md) to perform when someone leaves the project.
 - [Presets](./presets.md) you can use to define ProwJobs.
+- [Authorization](./authorization.md) concepts employed in a Prow cluster